shidel/fd-nls/inferno/readme.md

 since no smaller size is provided that fits in the 8x8 requirement, the 0808N-EN.FNT will get loaded for that size.

+The first letter following the font size is the basic style idenifier.
+N, T, B & I stand for normal, thin, bold and italic.

+The - is kinda reserved for future use.
+Eventually, it will probably be for other typeface information.
+Maybe things like Sarif, Gothic, etc.

 On a side note, ImgEdit uses two font file formats.
 08x?? is always saved in a flat font bitmap file compatible with most programs that can load fonts (like VFONT and other utilities).
 For fonts more than 8-bits wide, it uses a new